gdbroman/broman.blog/_posts/2020-08-08-idle-hands-are-the-devils-workshop.md

 Ideally, one finds such a pursuit which does not require you to - not leaving you _wanting_ to - _“take time off”_.

-This is why I think burnout is more a matter of passion than of working too much.
+This is why I think burnout is more a matter of passion than of _"working too much"_.

 Find your call and the work/break duality will cease.
+That's my experience at least.

 > I would rather be ashes than dust.
 >